pcaston/OpenPeerPower.github.io/source/_docs/tools/keyring.markdown

 $ hass --script keyring set integration1_key
 ```

-If you launch Home Assistant now, you will be prompted for the keyring password to unlock your keyring.
+If you launch Open Peer Power now, you will be prompted for the keyring password to unlock your keyring.

 ```bash
 $ hass